Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 [This Library designed as Google guide](https://developer.android.com/google/play/billing/billing_library_overview)

-**Note: Google use cache functions..
-That result some updates to be updated lately...
-If you want immediate update.
-Clear Google Play Application data from device settings**

 * Library is supported for "**INAPP**"
 * Subscription  will be supported later!
-* Library use Roomdb for your products, You don’t need implementation to check status of your products
+* Library use Roomdb for your products
-* Library use Shared dependency.
+* Library use Shared dependency (App module ).
 Your app will be less sized and no multidex needed
 * Library checks your products status on every time app starts.
-You can get status(bought or not)!
 * Every product bought by client need to be " Acknowledged" in **SUCCES State**.
 Library is making this for you!
-* Library support (immediate buy, response late purchase succus, response late purchase reject, user canceled purchase)
-* You can check example app!

- **Note: If user come situation with "**response late, purchase success**", User need to use apps between three days for Acknowledged.
-Otherwise item will be refunded!
-This is Google rule!**

- **Note-2: At fresh start, you can set "shouldFirstProductsReturnTrue" to true in order to  return products states  -> true for better user experience
+# Implementation

-  **Note-3: add this below commands inside application tag  in manifest
+Add  below commands inside application tag  in manifest
   ```java
         android:fullBackupContent="false"
         android:allowBackup="false"
         tools:replace="android:allowBackup"
 ```

-# Read Carefully :
--Every time the application is opened, all products are checked and the correct results are shown.

-## Implementation
 add permission to manifest

 ```android